Our Raison D’etre

 Nature is where I find quiet contentment, balm for spirit and a place of healing for the soul.

 My photography is not a portrayal of environmental vandalism or an elegy to vanishing places.
-Others cover these aspects more passionately than I can.
+Others cover these aspects more passionately and eloquently than I can.

-Rather, my focus is on the use of photography to encourage conservation, whilst understanding the tensions between development and conservation.
+Rather, my focus is on the use of photography to encourage conservation.

-Great images can be beacons to a stronger connection with nature and inspire respect – a true connection to nature always happens first in our own hearts and souls.
+Great images can be beacons to a stronger connection with nature and inspire respect – a valid connection to nature always happens first in our own hearts and souls.